MicrosoftDocs/azure-devops-docs/docs/articles/migration-import.md

 # Import

+**Azure DevOps Services | TFS**

 > [!NOTE]
-> Visual Studio Team Services (VSTS) was recently rebranded to Azure DevOps.
+> Visual Studio Team Services (VSTS) was recently rebranded to Azure DevOps Servoces.
 The rebranding has no impact to the TFS Database Import Service.
 You can continue to use it to migrate to Azure DevOps.As part of this rebrand, the term 'account' has been updated to be 'organization'.
 >
 > It's recommended that you use the [Migration Guide](https://aka.ms/tfsimport) to progress through your import.
 The guide links to the technical documentation as needed.
 >